-On this day please try and support all those that help to keep this beautiful animal alive and to preserve it for future generations.
-I have had a lifelong love of the Tiger and to think children growing up may in the future not have such love or passion for these animals through not being able to see them in the wild feels me full of great sadness.
-There are many charities that help these beautiful creatures; I donate 25% from the sales of my limited edition Tiger prints that go to 21 Century Tiger.
+On this day please try and support all those that help to keep this beautiful animal alive and to preserve them for future generations.
+I have had a lifelong love of the Tiger and to think children growing up in the future may not be able to see them in the wild fill’s me with great sadness.